 Cactus soil and cactus fertilizer work fine for this plant, though I’ve used generic potting mix with some sand, per-lite and peat moss as well.
 Ceropegia woodii likes well draining soil mix.

 Ceropegia woodii is very easy to propagate.
 It forms nods on the stems that you can root in sandy soil.
 The plant forms tubers as well and you can simply dig one out with the roots and repot it.
 It is a bit harder to propagate the plant from cuttings that don’t have nodes on them, but one way to do it is to get a bigger cutting and leave it a few days to dry a bit before potting it in moist sand, that will stimulate the need to grow roots and nodes.
-Once, on accident and I tossed the long stem cutting into a random flower pot with a big dracaena in it (did not even pot it or anything) and a week later I saw the ceropgia growing vigorously under the dracaena.
+Once, on accident, I tore a large piece off my ceropegia.
+I left it on my table for a few days, and then I tossed the long stem cutting into a random flower pot with a big dracaena in it (did not even pot it or anything) and couple of weeks later I saw the ceropgia growing vigorously under the dracaena.

 Other Care Tips and Personal Observations: